-If you answered YES to either of these questions, you should talk to your manager or Human Resources representative
+If you answered YES to either of these questions, you should talk to your manager or Human Capital representative.

-Handling personal relationships at work and fraternisation
+Handling personal relationships at work and fraternization

-We recognise and respect your rights to socialise and pursue personal relationships with your colleagues.
-You should, however, use good judgment to make sure these relationships don't negatively impact your job-performance, ability to supervise others or the work environment.
+We recognize and respect your rights to socialize and pursue personal relationships with your colleagues.
+You should, however, use good judgment to make sure these relationships do not negatively affect your job performance, ability to supervise others or the work environment.

 Employees who find themselves in an intimate relationship or friendship should use tact and sensitivity to make sure they are not creating an uncomfortable work environment for others.
-Favouritism, open display of affection and business decisions based on emotions or friendships - rather than in the best interest of the company - are examples of inappropriate conduct.
-Personnel decisions can become difficult if you supervise someone you are romantically involved with-leading to a possible real or perceived conflict of interest.
-Other examples would include if the partners (employees) are in a reporting relationship, or if either of the partners works in finance, HR or legal.
-If this is the case, you should talk with your manager or Human Resources representative, who will work with you and the other individual involved to separate your responsibilities from your personal relationship
+Favoritism, open display of affection and business decisions based on emotions or friendships - rather than in the best interest of the company - are examples of inappropriate conduct.
+Personnel decisions can become difficult if you supervise someone you are romantically involved with- leading to a possible real or perceived conflict of interest.
+Other examples would include if the partners (employees) are in a reporting relationship, or if either of the partners work in finance, HR or legal.
+If this is the case, you should talk with your manager or Human Capital representative, who will work with you and the other individual involved to separate your responsibilities from your personal relationship.

-Working outside of MicroSave.
+Working outside of MSC

-You are not allowed to accept another job, or working outside of MicroSave, on a full or part-time basis.
+You are not allowed to accept another job, or working outside of MSC, on a full or parttime basis.